5 Good Reasons Business Owners MUST Publish on LinkedInMay 11, 2015

 When someone reads your published post on LinkedIn, they have the option to follow you.
 This allows you to expand your connections to people you would not otherwise be connected to.
 You will also see an increase in connection requests and profile views, which helps your LinkedIn ranking.
 These are people who are choosing to be connected to you.
 The more good connections you have, the more powerful LinkedIn will be for your business.

 If you have not considered LinkedIn publishing, it is time to evaluate this powerful resource.

 "If you have thought about publishing on LinkedIn, but have not done so yet, what are you waiting for?
 Do it now!"

 This is a powerful way to reach a new audience, so take advantage of it!

 If you don’t see results immediately, do not despair.
 Make a publishing schedule and stick to it.
 Be consistent, tweak tags and headline formulas until you find what works.
 You will surely see positive results after a few published posts.
 Before long, you will be won over by the power of making new connections to those you would otherwise miss out on meeting.
 Happy blogging!

-If you need help getting started, need someone to manage your social platforms or just want a social media platform audit, contact me using the form below.
+If you need help getting started, need someone to manage your social platforms or just want a social media platform audit, CONTACT ME HERE.
 Let’s see how we can work together!